Spring Blooms in the Royal Parks

 Where to find them: Richmond Park and Bushy Park

 Fun fact: Hazel trees produce golden catkins, often referred to as ‘lamb’s tails,’ which provide an early source of pollen for bees.
+It’s young leaves also make it a brilliant food plant for caterpillars.
+Hazels are a biodiversity boosting plant.

-Botanical name: Helleborus spp.
+Botanical name: Helleborus spp & Helleborus fietidus

 Starts blooming: January